Kanav2611/NEST-/README.md

-# Nest - Student Housing ERP Platform
+# Nest - Modern Student Housing Management Platform for Brokers, Property Owners and Students.

 Nest is a production-oriented SaaS foundation for student housing management.